gurnec/btcrecover/TUTORIAL.md

 ### Armory (on any OS)###

-You must have Armory installed if you’re trying to recover an Armory password. *btcrecover* has only been tested with Armory versions 0.91 through 0.91.2; other versions may not work at all or may only work after some changes have been made.
+You must have Armory installed if you’re trying to recover an Armory password. *btcrecover* has only been tested with Armory versions 0.91 through 0.92.3; other versions may not work at all or may only work after some changes have been made.
 If *btcrecover* is unable to locate the Armory installation directory automatically, you may need to move the *btcrecover* files into the Armory `Program Files` or `lib` directory, or learn how to use the `PYTHONPATH` environment variable.

 ### Windows – Armory ###

-In addition to requiring Armory 0.91.x, you will also need to download and install:
+In addition to requiring Armory, you will also need to download and install:

  * The latest version of Python 2.7, 32-bit (it must be the 32-bit version).
 Currently this is the “Python 2.7.8 Windows Installer” available here: <https://www.python.org/download/>